Data-Wise/canvas-qti-converter/docs/emulator.md

 # Canvas Import Emulator

-The emulator predicts whether your QTI package will import successfully into Canvas LMS.
+The **Examify** emulator predicts whether your QTI package will import successfully into Canvas LMS.

 ## Usage